Robins

 Could we also remind you:

-• Although the weather is getting slightly warmer, mornings and home times are still quite chilly and jackets/coats are adviseable (it is still April).
+- Although the weather is getting warmer, mornings can be quite chilly and jackets/coats are adviseable .
 Welly boots can be kept in school to change into for playtimes.
+Sun hats for warmer weather please.

 Mrs Harvey and Mrs Everett